mjggibson4/Practical1/readme.md

 ![alt text](https://github.com/mjggibson4/mjggibson4.github.io/blob/master/ParameterMenu.png "Logo Title Text 1")

 Once these parameters have been defined, click apply.
-These parameters must be positive integers and an internal check occurs to verify this is the case.
-If this is not the case, the following warning screen is displayed and user is forced to re-enter appropriate values:
+These parameters must be integers and an internal check occurs to verify this is the case.
+The absolute value of negative numbers are taken to avoid system error.
+If integers are not input, the following warning screen is displayed and user is forced to re-enter appropriate values:

 <img src="https://github.com/mjggibson4/Practical1/blob/master/ParameterError.png" width="550">